agude/agude.github.io/_books/the_shadow_of_the_torturer.md

 image: /books/covers/the_shadow_of_the_torturer.jpg
 ---

-<span class="book-title">The Shadow of the Torturer</span> is the first part
+<span class="book-title">The Shadow of the Torturer</span> is the first
-of The Book of the New Sun.
+installment in Gene Wolfe's The Book of the New Sun tetralogy.
+The pacing may be slow, but Wolfe's worldbuilding is fantastic, crafting a setting that pulls the reader in.

 Wolfe uses archaic English, mixed with some Latin, to give the world an old and alien feeling.
 I frequently looked up unfamiliar words, although you can